How Enhanced Advice & Guidance can help provide the best care this Men’s Health Week

 On average, women in the UK live four years longer than men, a gap which has only widened since the Covid-19 pandemic.
-That’s why we’re showcasing how our Enhanced Advice & Guidance service has been employed in NHS areas across Britain to get faster advice, enhancing patient care for men:
+That’s why we’re showcasing how our Enhanced Advice & Guidance and Referral Triage services have been employed in NHS areas across Britain to get faster advice, enhancing patient care for men:

 Cardiovascular disease